scalegraph/propelgraph/propelgraph-examples/README.md

 ## Purpose
 This subdirectory of the PropelGraph project simply demonstrates how to create a project that creates a Java program that uses PropelGraph.
+You can copy and modify this subdirectory/project as a starting point for your own Java graph project.

 ## Building
 The project here is a standard Maven project, respecting Mavan conventions.
 Your steps are: